Niels Quack: Research

-Quack's research has been featured in several international news outlet's such as Inside Unmanned Systems, Swissinfo, Phys.org, Bilan, Laser Focus World, and Enerzine.
+Quack's research has been featured in several international news outlet's such as Swissinfo, Phys.org, Bilan, and Laser Focus World,.
 His research is also introduced in online videos such as the OSA stories and the H2020 Morphic Project.

+In November 2024, Quack received a grant to research "Hybrid Integration: Advancing Semiconductors, Quantum and Photonics" from the Australian Research Council under the Linkage Infrastructure, Equipment and Facilities (LIEF) scheme.

 Distinctions

 Quack has been an associate editor Journal of Optical Microsystems, Journal of Micro/Nanolithography, MEMS, and MOEMS (JM3), and Journal of Microelectromechanical Systems.
 He has been a steering committee member of the IEEE International Conference on Optical MEMS and Nanophotonics (OMN), and served as general chair of the IEEE OMN 2018 and the Latsis Symposium 2019 on Diamond Photonics.